 Polyphenols are widely believed to have both anti-inflammatory and anti-cancer effects.
 Coffee has been shown to lower the risk of heart disease and strokes, Parkinson’s disease, some types of cancer, and even Alzheimer’s disease, probably due to these anti-inflammatory compounds.

 If you’re a regular coffee drinker, there’s no compelling reason to cut it out of your diet.
 If you’re not diabetic, it may lower your risk of developing the disease.
 If you are diabetic and are a long-time coffee drinker, its effects are probably negligible.
-And if you’re concerned about its effects, monitor your blood sugar after drinking coffee and discuss your results with your doctor.
+If you are concerned about its effects, monitor your blood sugar after drinking coffee and discuss your results with your doctor.